WPBeginner

 Ideally, you’ll make it a habit to send them regular emails, whether it’s weekly or monthly.

 Not every email has to be promotional.
-You can send emails requesting feedback, giving helpful tips, or letting them know of new content you’ve created.
+You can send emails requesting feedback, providing helpful tips, or letting them know about new content you’ve created.

 We hope this article helped you learn how to build an email list in WordPress.
-You may also like our list of tested and easy ways to grow your email list faster, and our proven tips on how to grow your website traffic.
+You may also like our list of tested and easy ways to grow your email list faster and our expert picks for the best push notification software to further engage with your readers.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.